jfwalker/MGWE/README.md

 This Github contains the MGWE program, a two topology program and the data used in the analysis.

+`Update!!!!!
+August 4th 2018
-`August 4th 2018: Further edge work has been moved to a new github https://github.com/jfwalker/PHAIL This is all left up since it was used in the paper but the constraint method mentioned in the paper is no implemented in the program EdgeTest.py from PHAIL.
+Further edge work has been moved to a new github https://github.com/jfwalker/PHAIL This is all left up since it was used in the paper but the constraint method mentioned in the paper is now implemented in the program EdgeTest.py from PHAIL.
 Any questions please send an email to jfwalker@umich.edu`